-Tuition Tuition is charged at a flat rate for 12 through 18 hours per semester.
-If enrolled in less than 12 hours, tuition is charged at a per hour rate.
+Tuition.
+Tuition is charged at a flat rate for 12 through 18 hours per semester.
+If enrolled in less than 12 hours, tuition is charged at a per credit hour rate.
 Credit hours above 18 are also charged at a per credit hour rate.
 Students not seeking a degree at MCC who would like to take courses for credit may take up to six hours of coursework each semester at a reduced rate.
 There is a lifetime maximum of 18 hours that may be taken at this reduced rate.

-Mandatory Fees Degree seeking students are charged a Student Council Fee each semester.
+Mandatory Fees.
+Degree seeking students are charged a Student Council Fee each semester.
 This fee underwrites student sponsored programming.
 A yearbook fee is assessed annually during the first semester of the academic year in which a student is enrolled.
 A technology fee of \$10 per credit hour, with a maximum fee of \$120 is also assessed each semester.

-Course Fees Some courses require an additional fee.
+Course Fees.
+Some courses require an additional fee.
 See the line schedule for specific information.

-Parking Fees Permits are required if parking on the MCC campus.
+Parking Fees.
+Permits are required if parking on the MCC campus.
 On campus parking is limited and permits are sold on a first come, first served basis.
 Permits may be requested at pre-enrollment each semester or by contacting Financial & Administrative Services.

-Housing and Dining Meal plans are required for all students living in MCC residence halls.
+Housing and Dining.
+Meal plans are required for all students living in MCC residence halls.
 Students may choose between a 10 and 15 meal plan at pre-enrollment each semester.
 At closing of the official registration date for each semester, meal options may not be changed.

-Health Service Fees Students are required to show proof of health care coverage at enrollment each semester.
-In addition, MCC students may have access to Lafene Health Center at KSU by notifying their financial counselor.
+Health Service Fees.
+MCC students have access to Lafene Health Center at KSU.
+There is a semester charge for access.
+Students should notify their financial counselor for enrollment information.

-Late Enrollment/Deferred Payment Fees A late enrollment fee is assessed when students have not completed the enrollment process by the end of the first day of class each semester.
+Late Enrollment/Deferred Payment Fees.
+A late enrollment fee is assessed when students have not completed the enrollment process by the end of the first day of class each semester.
 To complete enrollment, a student must have enrolled in classes and made payment arrangements.
 The student's academic advisor is available to assist with course enrollment.
 The student's financial counselor is available to assist with payment arrangements.
-Students participating in a payment plan will be assessed a fee to access that plan.
+Students participating in a deferred payment plan will be assessed a deferred payment fee.